 2012 Air Force Enterprise Leadership Seminar, Darden School of Business, University of Virginia, Charlottesville

 2012 Seminar XXI, Massachusetts Institute of Technology, Cambridge

-4. April 1994 – January 1998, Instructor Pilot, Training Officer, later Assistant Chief of Weapons, then Assistant Chief of Standardization and Evaluation, 336th FS, Seymour Johnson AFB, N.C.
+4. April 1994–January 1998, Instructor Pilot, Training Officer, later Assistant Chief of Weapons, then Assistant Chief of Standardization and Evaluation, 336th Fighter Squadron, Seymour Johnson AFB, N.C.

-6. July 1998 – June 2001, F-15E Instructor Pilot, Assistant Chief then Chief of Weapons and Tactics, later Flight Commander then Assistant Operations Officer, 391st FS, Mountain Home AFB, Idaho
+6. July 1998–June 2001, F-15E Instructor Pilot, Assistant Chief, then Chief of Weapons and Tactics, later Flight Commander, then Assistant Operations Officer, 391st Fighter Squadron, Mountain Home AFB, Idaho

 SUMMARY OF JOINT ASSIGNMENTS

 1. July 2004–September 2005, Chief of Special Technical Operations, U.S. Forces Korea, Yongsan Army Garrison, Seoul, South Korea, as a major